 APPENDIX Confirm that Appendix is attached

 Appendix A: Locality map Yes

 Site development plan(s) Yes

-Appendix B: A map of appropric proposed developm and infrastructure o of the preferred site be avoided, includi No To be provided
+Appendix B: A map of appropriate scale, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffer areas; Due to the complexity of this project and all the different structures proposed, such a map could not be compiled.
+However, the BAR and EMPr states the footprint of the areas set aside for construction activities.
+As stated in the report establishment of laydown areas and construction camps must be addressed and agreed upon during the "On Site Start-Up Meeting" and must be included in the On-Site-Start-Up-Report.
+Laydown areas to be established in areas considered disturbed, no natural vegetation to be lost.
+Method statements with layout plans must be included in the EMPr and signed off by the ECO before construction commence.
+No

 Appendix C: Photographs Yes

 Appendix D: Biodiversity overlay map Yes

 Appendix E: Permit(s) / license(s) from any other Organ of State, including service letters from the municipality.
 Yes

-Appendix E: Appendix E1: Copy of comment from HWC.
+Appendix E1: Copy of comment from HWC.
 Yes

-Appendix F: Public participation the register of I&APs report, proof of notic other public particip in Section C above.
+Appendix F: Public participation information: including a copy of the register of I&APs, the comments and responses report, proof of notices, advertisements and any other public participation information as is required in Section C above.
 Yes

 Appendix G: Specialist Report(s) Yes

 Appendix H : EMPr Yes

 Appendix I: Additional information related to listed waste management activities (if applicable) N/A

 Appendix J: If applicable, description of the impact assessment process followed to reach the proposed preferred alternative within the site.
 Yes

 Appendix K: Any Other (if applicable).
 Sarel Bester Ingenieurs BK Reports Yes

 Appendix L: CVs Yes